California Highway Patrol says girl signaling for help turned out to be hoax

 STOCKTON, Calif.
 (KTXL) — The California Highway Patrol says they received reports of girl who was signaling for help from the backseat of a car — but she didn’t really need help at all.

-Around 5:02 p.m., deputies received reports of a girl in the backseat of a car holding up a piece of paper that said, “Help me”.
+Around 5:02 p.m., officers received reports of a girl in the backseat of a car holding up a piece of paper that said, “Help me.
+Shes not my mom!!
+Help!!”
 The car was initially reported to be on Highway 99 near Dillard Road.

-Officials eventually located the car on Highway 99 near 8 Mile Road in Stockton and made a high-risk stop.
+Officials eventually located the car on Highway 99 near Eight Mile Road in Stockton and made a high-risk stop.

-Deputies say the car pulled over and they were able to contact the driver.
-That’s when deputies say they found out the girl had made it all up, and that she thought it was a fun thing to do.
+Officers say the car pulled over and they were able to contact the driver.
+That’s when officers say they found out the girl had made it all up, and that she thought it was a fun thing to do.

-The woman didn’t know what her daughter had been doing and deputies let them leave.
+The woman didn’t know what her daughter had been doing and officers let them leave.